Submitting an Abstract

 Faculty-mentored research presentations are open to all students attending two-year and four-year colleges and universities.

-Students can enter their poster or oral projects in one of five (5) categories:
+Students can enter their poster projects in one of five (5) categories:

 - Engineering (includes Engineering Technology)